 Sara Bloom (Anchorage) Office Manager

 Sara Bloom recently moved to Alaska from Washington State where she worked in the banking industry providing operational and administrative support to a cash management team.
 Prior to that she lived in California where she worked in campus planning for University of California at San Diego.
 Sarah has a Masters in Landscape Architecture from Cal Poly Pomona and a Bachelor of Science in environmental studies from State University of New York.
 At ASHNHA she supports Karen Perdue to ensure that administrative and accounting functions run smoothly.
 On her down time, she hikes with her dogs and quilts.

-Greta Wade (Juneau) Quality and Patient Safety Project Director
+Greta Wade, RN BSN (Juneau) Quality and Patient Safety Project Director